zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 Be sure to log out and log back in for this change to take effect.

-### [6] Run the image
+Run the image

 ```
 docker run -p 80:80 -dit --name my-app my-apache2
 ```

-Include the code and output with descriptions  in your report.
-### [7] Open a browser and access address http://localhost or http://127.0.0.1 Confirm you get Hello World!
+Open a browser and access address: http://localhost or http://127.0.0.1.

-Include a screenshot for your browser with descriptions in your report.
+Confirm you get "Hello World!"

-### [8] Other commands
+### [6] Other docker commands

 To check what is running

 ```
 docker ps -a
 ```
-Include the code and output with descriptions  in your report.
 To stop and remove the container

 ```
 docker stop my-app
 docker rm my-app
 ```
-Include the code and output with descriptions  in your report.

 Lab Assessment: